swlaschin/fsharpforfunandprofit.com/_posts/2020-12-20-dependencies.md

 > This post is part of the [2020 F# Advent Calendar](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/).
 > Check out all the other great posts there!
 And special thanks to Sergey Tihon for organizing this.

-In this series of posts, we'll look at 5 different approaches to doing "dependency injection".
+In this series of posts, we'll look at six different approaches to doing "dependency injection".

 This post was inspired by [Mark Seemann's similar series of posts](https://blog.ploeh.dk/2017/01/27/from-dependency-injection-to-dependency-rejection/), and covers the same ideas in a slightly different way.
-There are other good posts on this topic by [Bartosz Sypytkowski](https://bartoszsypytkowski.com/dealing-with-complex-dependency-injection-in-f/), [Carsten König](http://gettingsharper.de/2015/03/10/dependency-injection-a-functional-way/), and [Matthew Podwysokci ](http://codebetter.com/matthewpodwysocki/2010/01/07/much-ado-about-monads-reader-edition/).
+There are other good posts on this topic by [Bartosz Sypytkowski](https://bartoszsypytkowski.com/dealing-with-complex-dependency-injection-in-f/) and [Carsten König](http://gettingsharper.de/2015/03/10/dependency-injection-a-functional-way/).
 They are all worth reading!

-The five approaches we will look at are:
+The six approaches we will look at are:

 * **Dependency retention**, in which we don't worry about managing dependencies; we just inline and hard-code everything!
 * **Dependency rejection**, a great term (coined by Mark Seemann, above), in which we avoid having *any* dependencies in our core business logic code.
 We do this by keeping all I/O and other impure code at the "edges" of our domain.
 * [**Dependency parameterization**](/posts/dependencies-2/), in which we pass in all dependencies as parameters.
 This is commonly used in conjunction with partial application.
-* [**Dependency injection**](/posts/dependencies-3/), in which we pass in dependencies after the rest of the code has already been constructed.
+* [**Dependency injection** and the **Reader monad**](/posts/dependencies-3/), in which we pass in dependencies after the rest of the code has already been constructed.
 In OO-style code this is typically done via constructor injection and in FP-style code this corresponds to the Reader monad.
 * [**Dependency interpretation**](/posts/dependencies-4/), in which we replace calls to dependencies with a data structure that is interpreted later.
 This approach is used in both OO ([Interpreter Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern)) and in FP (e.g. [free monads](https://softwaremill.com/free-monads/))

 For each approach, we will look at a sample implementation, and then discuss the pros and cons of each approach.
+And as a bonus, in the [final post in the series](/posts/dependencies-5/), we'll take a different example and again implement it in the six different ways.

 *NOTE: I did a [similar post](/posts/dependency-injection-1/) a long time ago.
 That post is now superseded by these ones.*